givonwash/melt/README.md

 ## How It Works

 > [!NOTE]
-> This project is in a (semi-)working state as of [`9ec85f9`](https://github.com/givonwash/melt/tree/9ec85f9ca3b198bcae7198be3b92ce209c35d26d); however, it is still actively under development and should not be considered "finished"
+> This project is in a (semi-)working state as of [`9ec85f9`](https://github.com/givonwash/melt/tree/9ec85f9ca3b198bcae7198be3b92ce209c35d26d); however, there are still a few "quirks" to be worked out and as such, this project should not be considered "finished"

 At its core, `melt` relies upon three different technologies to do the heavy lifting of container orchestration and data extraction: Kubernetes, Argo Workflows, and Airbyte.
 The latter two technologies "sit" atop the former and are configured/utilized via the logic residing under [`./melt-infra`](./melt-infra).